 We arrived on a Saturday afternoon around 3:30 pm and hopped straight on the Modlin Bus from Modlin airport.
 There are several routes you can take, one of which goes directly to the city centre, stopping at the Palace of Culture and Science.

-It pays to book your tickets for the Modlin bus in advance, as it does get busy, and ticket holders are given first priority when boarding.
-The journey was so simple and hassle-free and we got into the city centre by about 4:45pm, just in time to freshen up and head out for dinner.
+It pays to book your tickets for the Modlin bus in advance, as it does get busy, and ticket holders are given priority.
+The journey was simple and we got into the city centre with enough time to freshen up and head out for dinner.

 Palace of Culture and Science

 As the tallest building in Poland, the Palace of Culture and Science towers over Warsaw’s city centre and offers great views from the 30th-floor viewing terrace.
-Open from 10am to 8pm daily, I’d recommend heading up after dark to see the city lit up below.
+Open from 10am to 8pm daily, head up after dark to see the city lit up below.
 The admission price is low at only 20zl per person during the day and 22zl per person in the evening.

 Warsaw’s Old Town